JesseEmond/blitz-2025-registration/README.md

 - _iterative sampling_ (sample random paths, pick next move, repeat): `is = step(repeat(N, simulate(random_policy)))`;
 - _mcts_: `mcts(selection_policy, simulation_policy, N) = step(repeat(N, select(selection_policy, simulate(simulation_policy))))`;

-The idea is that we can then perform a search over this grammar (paired with hyperparameter search from possible policies like greedy or random and parameters like `N`) to find a search tailored to our problem, or even find a new Markov Search based algorithm that's more appropriate.
+The idea is that we can then perform a search over this grammar (paired with hyperparameter search from possible policies like greedy or random and parameters like `N`) to find a search tailored to our problem, or even find a new Monte Carlo Search based algorithm that's more appropriate.

 I'm skipping a lot of details, but the paper is worth a closer read if you're interested.